thinkshout/thinkshout/blog/_posts/2016-04-19-customizing-menu-items-in-drupal-user-profile.md

 ![Customize Menu 2](/assets/images/blog/custom-menu-2.png)

-I won’t go into creating a custom module; that's a bit beyond the scope of this post, but there is a tutorial for creating a custom module on drupal.org: [https://www.drupal.org/node/1074360](https://www.drupal.org/node/1074360)
+I won’t go into creating a custom module; that's a bit beyond the scope of this post, but there is a tutorial for [creating a custom module](https://www.drupal.org/node/1074360) on drupal.org.

 Shout out to Greg Boggs for his assistance!